IOTEROP/NEBRASKA/README.md

   The CoAP message (PUT/CON) only need the Path, the Handle... and the value to be published on the MQTT broker.

-Take a look at the running client (Linux), using AWS MQTT Test broker([NEBRASKA Demo video](https://f.hubspotusercontent20.net/hubfs/1727672/Nebraska/Nebraska_show.mp4​))
+Take a look at the running client (Linux), using AWS MQTT Test broker: [NEBRASKA Demo video](https://f.hubspotusercontent20.net/hubfs/1727672/Nebraska/Nebraska_show.mp4​)